 What are the earliest signs of testicular cancer?

 The earliest signs often include painless lumps, changes in testicular size or texture, or a feeling of heaviness in the scrotum.
-Many early cases present with very subtle changes that require careful attention during self-examination.
+Many early cases present with very subtle changes.

 How often should men check for testicular cancer symptoms?

-Monthly self-examination is generally recommended, particularly for men aged 15-35 years.
-This frequency allows familiarity with normal testicular characteristics while enabling early detection of any changes.
+Monthly self-examination is generally recommended, particularly for men aged 15–35, to enable familiarity with normal characteristics and early detection of changes.

 Can blood tests detect testicular cancer reliably?

-Blood tests measuring tumour markers can provide valuable information, but many testicular cancers, especially in early stages, may not elevate these markers.
-Blood testing supports but cannot replace physical examination and other diagnostic methods.
+Blood tests measuring tumour markers provide valuable information, but many testicular cancers — especially in early stages — may not elevate these markers.
+Blood testing supports but cannot replace physical examination.

 Are testicular cancer symptoms always painful?

-No, many testicular cancers present as painless lumps or swellings.
-The absence of pain should not provide reassurance, and any unusual changes should be assessed by healthcare professionals regardless of discomfort levels.
+No. Many testicular cancers present as painless lumps or swellings.
+The absence of pain should not provide reassurance — any unusual changes should be assessed by a healthcare professional.

 How effective is treatment when testicular cancer is caught early?

 Early-stage testicular cancer has excellent treatment success rates, often exceeding 95%.
-This high success rate emphasises the critical importance of early detection through awareness and regular self-examination.
+This emphasises the critical importance of early detection through awareness and regular self-examination.

 Medical Disclaimer